EAA Chapter 12

 At one time, Aircraft were registered with the FAA for an indefinite period (no expiration date).
 However, in 2010 the FAA changed to requiring each aircraft owner to renew their aircraft registration every three years.
 This burdensome requirement has been modified per FAA request to every seven years.
 Every aircraft with a valid registration is extended from three to seven years unless an event or circumstance necessitates a new registration being submitted prior to the expiration of the certificate.
 (Due to the backlog of pending reregistration requests, aircraft owners may fly their aircraft up to 12 months past the renewal date.)

-Hal Getzelman – President, Denver Hopkins – Vice President, LD Stevenson – Secretary, John Jordan – Treasurer, David Braun – Young Eagles Coordinator, Carl Martin – VMC Coordinator, David Forster – Tech Counselor.
+Hal Getzelman – President, Dan LaFon – Vice President, LD Stevenson – Secretary, John Jordan – Treasurer, David Braun – Young Eagles Coordinator, Carl Martin – VMC Coordinator, David Forster – Tech Counselor, Brian Strack - Web Master.

 Chapter Tool Crib